speedstyle/Pixel/README.md

 This can also be found on the <a href="https://github.com/LumiteDubbz/Pixel/wiki">Wiki</a>, but oh well, I'll put it here as well.

 Although you <em>can</em> DM me on Twitter, the best place to get support is in the official Pixel Discord Server.
 Link coming soon.

+# Indev

+This bot is in development!
+Some features may not work as expected or even at all.